Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Performance

 We use a machine with an Intel Core i7-6700 CPU with 8 GB of RAM.
 This machine has no dedicated GPU.
 While our system would run on less powerful machines, we posit that this machine is representative of the average hypothetical desktop user.

-The seed for all performance experiments is ``\textit{Watch Live:}'', the temperature is 0.9, and top-$k$ with $k=3000$.
+The seed for all performance experiments is the line from Isaac Asimov: ``\textit{Or maybe it could be put more simply like this: How can the net amount of entropy of the universe be massively decreased?}'', the temperature is 0.8, and no top-$k$ or top-$p$, aka the full distribution.
 We measure the capacity per token as the number of encoded bits (plaintext bits plus record layer bits) divided by the number of generated tokens and the encoded expansion is covertext bits divided by encoded bits.
 Unless otherwise specified, we use the 124M GPT-2 small model with no fine-tuning.
 Note, that fine-tuning does affect capacity per token since it narrows the model distribution to better fit the data it was trained on.
-The exact capacity depends on the fine-tuning, but, as an example, our model fine-tuned on Mastodon \#News has a mean capacity of 1.88 bits per token ($\pm 0.280$), compared to 4.69 for the base 124M model.
-The per token sampling speed does not change.
-Similarly, using a high temperature and top-$k$ can increase capacity by flattening and widening the distribution, however, this comes at the cost of less realistic text.

-We select Mastodon as our platform.
-Mastodon is an open-source decentralized social network that supports micro-blogging features similar to Twitter and Reddit.
-Mastodon messages are referred to as ``toots''.
-The intended use case of the system reflected in this instantiation is asynchronous message passing where low latency is not a hard requirement.

-We stress that MBFTE is a generic construction that can accommodate different choices of underlying generative model, platform, or computing devices, all of which yield different tradeoffs in terms of system performance and security.
+To better show trade-offs, and since the exact influence is highly dependent on the devices in question, we provide the time and capacity measurements for a system without the more complex cross-platform optimization.